What Are Demerit Points and How Do They Work in Ontario?

 Demerit Points for New Drivers in Ontario

-New drivers in Ontario face stricter rules regarding demerit points.
-Accumulating 4 or more DP can lead to license suspension.
+New drivers in Ontario, including G1 and G2 license holders, face stricter rules regarding demerit points.
+Accumulating 4 or more demerit points can trigger a license suspension, and repeated infractions may lead to escalating consequences, such as mandatory driving courses or extended suspension periods.

 Open Alcohol in Car Ontario: Are There Demerit Points?

-Driving with open alcohol in the car does not result in DP but does carry a fine and potential penalties under the Liquor Licence Act.
+Driving with open alcohol in the car does not result in demerit points under the Ontario Highway Traffic Act.
+However, it is still a serious offence under the Liquor Licence Act, carrying a monetary fine and potential additional penalties.

 Conclusion